-Solar Energy System (when fitted)
+Solar Energy System

 This solar panel and regulator will provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the leisure battery whether the control panel is ON or OFF, and regardless of the position of the SYSTEM SHUTDOWN button.
 If a factory fitted alarm system is present, that alarm will in turn be able to use the leisure battery as a power supply.
 Conditions allowing, the system keeps the leisure battery 'topped up' during storage, and will provide a daily boost to the leisure battery when camping without a mains 230V supply.
+A 100w panel is capable of supplying up to 4.8 amps, +/- 1.5%.

-() Note: If additional solar panels are fitted and linked to the factory fitted panel, the maximum combined wattage must not exceed 200w or the maximum rating of the fitted solar regulator
+(i) Note: If additional solar panels are fitted and linked to the factory fitted panel, the maximum combined wattage must not exceed 200w or the maximum rating of the fitted solar regulator.